AdairChan-CSH/VR-AutoFly/README.md

 put the browsers in between two monitors turn on VR headset look for previous browser in your VR headset

-put browser full-screen uses of third software "vitrite", press keyboard ctrl+shift+2 to use
+put browser full-screen, uses of third party software "vitrite", press keyboard ctrl+shift+2 to use

 put "vr93.html" transparent as above, both browsers displayed, change below for both videos a little bit to functionable